BookingBug/dev.bookingbug.com/readme.md

 - Express http://expressjs.com/
 - Twig http://twig.sensiolabs.org/

-> We use the js version of twig for this application so bare in mind that the docs are for PHP.
+> We use the JavaScript version of Twig for this application so bare in mind that the docs are for PHP.
 Same syntax.
 Just remember that some features are not available before you start hitting your head against a wall.

 # How To Use
 To start using this simply clone the repo like so